-As soon as you finish trimming the artichokes , you want to get them into liquid that has something acidic in it, like lemon juice, to prevent browning.
-In this case they are going straight into a lemony marinade along with the chicken pieces.
-If you prefer chicken breasts instead of thighs go for it, knowing they may cook slightly faster than thighs.
+As soon as you finish trimming the artichokes, you want to get them into a liquid that has something acidic in it, like lemon juice, to prevent browning.
+In this case, they are going straight into a lemony marinade along with the chicken pieces.
+If you prefer chicken breasts instead of thighs, go for it, knowing they may cook slightly faster than thighs.

 How to Serve Grilled Lemony Chicken and Baby Artichokes

 Once it all hits the grill, you are really just about 10 minutes until dinner, so make sure you have the rice or any side dishes ready to go.
 You can plate this up individually, or it really looks wonderful piled on the rice on a large serving platter.

 Another nice way to serve this is over a pile of dressed greens.
 Just reserve 2 tablespoons of the marinade/dressing (that has not come into contact with the chicken).
 While the food is grilling, combine about 6 cups of mixed spring greens with the reserved dressing in a large bowl.
 Distribute the dressed greens on a serving platter, or individual plates, and distribute the grilled chicken and artichokes over the top.
 I paired this with Sesame Asparagus and Shiitake Mushrooms, and it was a lovely combo.